istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 ## Performance considerations

-Note that Istio egress control has its price, which is the increased latency of the calls to external services and increase of CPU usage by the cluster pods.
+Controlling egress traffic using Istio has a price: increased latency of calls to external services and increase of CPU usage by the cluster pods.
 After all, the traffic has to pass through two proxies, namely the sidecar proxy of the application and the proxy of the egress gateway.
 In the case of